Fizeau experiment: Background

+Having recently measured the speed of light in air and water, Fizeau set out to measure the speed of light in moving water.

 Experimental setup

 A highly simplified representation of Fizeau's 1851 experiment is presented in Fig. 2.
 Incoming light is split into two beams by a beam splitter (BS) and passed through two columns of water flowing in opposite directions.
 The two beams are then recombined to form an interference pattern that can be interpreted by an observer.

 The simplified arrangement illustrated in Fig. 2 would have required the use of monochromatic light, which would have enabled only dim fringes.
 Because of white light's short coherence length, use of white light would have required matching up the optical paths to an impractical degree of precision, and the apparatus would have been extremely sensitive to vibration, motion shifts, and temperature effects.

-On the other hand, Fizeau's actual apparatus, illustrated in Fig. 3 and Fig. 4, was set up as a common-path interferometer.
+Fizeau's actual apparatus, illustrated in Fig. 3 and Fig. 4, was set up as a common-path interferometer.
 This guaranteed that the opposite beams would pass through equivalent paths, so that fringes readily formed even when using the sun as a light source.